firstbatchxyz/dkn-compute-launcher/README.md

 > [!CAUTION]
 >
-> Make sure you backup your private key within `.env` before removing these files, so that you do not lose your hard-earned steps!
+> Make sure you backup your private key within `.env` before removing these files, so that you do not lose your hard-earned $DRIA points!

 ## License